aalexisp/WebDev/HTML/README.md

  - Files must end in format **.html**
  - Runs in a browser
  - **index.html** is the root/home page of a website
+ - We can start testing locally

+### In order to make it public

+ - Need to buy a domain
+ - Hosting package